>> WHO ARE MENTORS?

 Mentors support students by convening them (inside or outside of the classroom) to investigate a local environmental issue.
 In 2021 there were two "tracks" or ways to participate in the Summit, detailed below.
-We are exploring the idea of offering both tracks again in 2022 and will update this page later in the summer.
+We are exploring the idea of offering both tracks again in 2022 and will update this page later in the fall.

 Track 1: Before the summit facilitate the exploration of a local issue and the development of a creative solution to the issue that your students can implement right here in the community.
 Have your students register for the summit and support them in submitting a proposal (a short video, a timeline, and a budget) by early March.
 During the summit your students will have the chance to interface with a relevant community leader or professional who will give feedback and practical tips for making their project come to life.
 During the awards ceremony, projects will be recognized and may be awarded implementation funds thanks to our generous sponsors.
 Ideally, after the summit you will support your students in implementing the project, though if you don't have the capacity to do this, YEAS may be able to provide technical assistance if you request it.